bassanilab/NeoRanking/README.md

 ### Running the code

-1) Select the rows in Mutation_data_org.txt and Neopep_data_org.txt that are used for machine learning:
+1) Select the rows in Mutation_data_org.txt and Neopep_data_org.txt that are used for machine learning (necessary preprocessing step to be performed once):
 ```
 bash select_ml_data.sh
 ```
-2) Train categorical encodings:
+2) Train categorical encodings (necessary preprocessing step to be performed once):
 ```
 bash calc_cat_encodings.sh
 ```
-3) Perform missing value imputation, data normalization and categorical feature encoding on Mutation_data_org.txt and Neopep_data_org.txt:
+3) Perform missing value imputation, data normalization and categorical feature encoding on Mutation_data_org.txt and Neopep_data_org.txt (necessary preprocessing steps to be performed once):
 ```
 bash normalize_data.sh
 ```
-4) Training the classifiers:
+4) Training the classifiers.
+This is only required if training needs to be done on different data or repeated with different parameters.
+Otherwise pretrained classifiers can be obtained from the links in [[1](#Citation)]:
 ```
 bash train_classifier.sh
 ```